-While we do not have any serious inequities, we do have issues when supporting our English Learners with the required curriculum since our English Learners (EL) numbers are too low for a separate class.
-Resources and EL instruction, therefore, occur within the regular classroom.
-However, we recognize there is a gap in the data at the district level.
+While we do not have any serious inequities, we do have some struggles supporting our English Learners.
+English Learners (EL) numbers are too low for a separate class but are supported through our English Foundations course.
+Resources and EL instruction occur within the regular classroom.

 Another inequity unique to our campus is the lack of adequate classrooms and facilities for teachers and students due to over-enrollment.
-The district has put in place policies to limit the over-enrollment at Vista del Lago.
+The district has put in place policies to limit the over-enrollment at Vista del Lago and our numbers continue to stabilize to best support our facilities.